CloudLabsAI-Azure/Azure-Cloud-Sandbox/Userguide.md

 ## About the Sandbox

-Using this environment, you'll be able to explore complete features and offerings offered by **Power Platform Copilot**.
+Using this environment, you'll be able to explore complete features and offerings offered.
 Please find the detailed overview of the sandbox environment below.

 Pre-provisioned Resource Group :